What is a Model

 A few of them are:

-• Making people such as vendors, employees, and new workers much more knowledgeable on a specific topic in less time.
+- Making people such as vendors, employees, and new workers more knowledgeable on a specific topic in less time.

-• A model allows you to communicate visually and effectively with other people about something complex, instead of having an abstract discussion.
+- A model allows you to communicate visually and effectively with others about something complex instead of having an abstract discussion.

-There are many more reasons to generate and create models, but these touch on very important ones.
+Many more reasons exist to generate and create models, but these touch on important ones.

 Benefits of generating a model over creating or drawing it are:

-• New versions of the model can be realized much more quickly.
+- New model versions can be realized much more quickly.
 Like maybe even in real-time.
 Redrawing a model always takes up more time.

 What are Models?